mbientlab/MetaWear-SDK-Android/README.md

 # MetaWear Android API #
-The MetaWear Android API is a libray for interacting with the MetaWear board on an Android device.
-A minimum of Android 4.3 (SDK 18) is required to use this library however some features will not properly function due to the underlying Blueooth LE implementation.
-For the best resuilts, it is recommended that users be on **Android 4.4 (SDK 19) or higher**.
+The MetaWear Android API is a library for interacting with the MetaWear board on an Android device.
+A minimum of Android 4.3 (SDK 18) is required to use this library however some features will not properly function due to the underlying Bluetooth LE implementation.
+For the best results, it is recommended that users be on **Android 4.4 (SDK 19) or higher**.

 More information on MetaWear platform in on the MbientLab product page ([https://mbientlab.com/product/](https://mbientlab.com/product/)).